doughadfield/PowerMonitor-PZEM-16/README.md

 # PowerMonitorPZEM
 Read data from PZEM-016 power monitor module onto raspberry pi

-new logfiles are created every period (24 hours) Logfiles are created in current working directory, and named with timestamp
+new logfiles are created at 11:30pm (BST) or 10:30pm (GMT) every evening Logfiles are created in current working directory, and named with timestamp

 USAGE:

-$ pm (with no arguments)
+$ pm [options] [<serial port device>]

+options:
+    -l           = forks background process to log periodically to daily logfiles -r           = reset energy accumulator on device -a <address> = set address of device (command sent via universal address 0xF8) -d <address> = specify device address to operate on (default 0xF8 -p <period>  = logging period in seconds (default 60 seconds) -h           = help (prints this message)

-    - prints immediate readings to stdout
+command with no arguments prints immediate readings from device

-$ pm logging
-    - forks a background process to log to auto-generated logfiles one reading per minute; logfiles changed every 24 hrs

-$ pm logging <period>
-    - as above but set logging period (in seconds)

-$ pm newaddr <address>
-    - sets address of device to <address>
-        range of addresses is 1-7
-        NOTE: ensure only ONE device is on the RS485 bus when setting address